Career Development: Employment Statistics

 Slight differences between the NALP and ABA reports linked above are due to differing methodology.

-Class of 2014 graduates found a variety of ways to launch their legal careers.
-GGU collected employment information (link) from 98.9% of the class of 2014, approximately ten months after they graduated.
-Of our graduates who reported they were employed, the great majority of them (83%) were employed in jobs that required bar passage (76 graduates) or where a JD provided an advantage (22 graduates).
+Class of 2015 graduates found a variety of ways to launch their careers.
+GGU collected employment information from 98.7% of the class in 2015, approximately ten months after they graduated.
+Of our graduates who reported they were employed, the great majority of them (86%) were employed in jobs that required bar passage or where a JD provided an advantage.

 While this information may be helpful in understanding general employment trends, it cannot provide the full picture of the experience of our graduates or predict future employment outcomes.

 Members of GGU's Class of 2015 have found long-term, full-time positions with a variety of employers, including: